NervousGroove/MythEngine/README.md

 # MythEngine
-👾 Uma Engine 3D e 2D Totalmente Gratuita!
+👾 A Totally Free 3D and 2D Engine!

 ⚔️ Crie jogos facilmente!

-📣 Atualizações constantes para novas Funções, Objetos, Templates e mais!
+📣 Constant updates for new Functions, Objects, Templates and more!

-👨🏾‍💻 Totalmente em HTML, CSS e JS!
+👨🏾‍💻 Totally in JS!

-✅ Totalmente BRASILEIRA!
-[Primeira Engine BRAZUCA]
+✅ Totally BRAZILIAN!
+[First Engine BRAZUCA]

-🐱‍🐉 Em PT - BR
+🐱‍🐉 Extremely powerful and easy learning curve!

-🐱‍🚀 Desenvolvida e Distribuida por Nehasky [http://nehasky.ml]
+🐱‍🚀 Developed and Distributed by Nehasky [http://nehasky.ml]